-On March 31, 2016, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act").
-Petitioner alleges that she experienced severe left shoulder pain caused-in-fact by her November 4, 2014 influenza vaccination.
-Petition at 1.
+On May 31, 2017, petitioner filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.,2 (the "Vaccine Act").
+Petitioner alleges that she suffered severe left shoulder pain immediately after receiving the influenza vaccine on October 5, 2016.
+Petition at 1, ¶¶ 5-6.
+Petitioner further alleges that she suffered the residual effects of her injury for more than six months and has not filed a civil action for her injury alleged as a Table SIRVA injury.
+Id. at 1, ¶¶ 15, 17.
 The case was assigned to the Special Processing Unit of the Office of Special Masters.